rangle/ngCourse2/handout/forms/template-driven/nested-form-data.md

 </form>
 ```

 A form handler would have to convert that data into a form that your API expects.
-Thankfully, this is something Angular 2 has a solution for.
+Thankfully, this is something Angular has a solution for.

 ### `ngModelGroup`

-When building a template-driven form in Angular 2, we can lean on the `ngModelGroup` directive to arrive at a cleaner implementation, while Angular does the heavy lifting of converting form-fields into nested data.
+When building a template-driven form in Angular, we can lean on the `ngModelGroup` directive to arrive at a cleaner implementation, while Angular does the heavy lifting of converting form-fields into nested data.

 ```html
 <form #paymentForm="ngForm" (ngSubmit)="purchase(paymentForm)">